fernar1os/A-Bitcointalk-Extension/README.md

 A-Bitcointalk-Extension
 =======================

-An unofficial browser extension (for Google Chrome).
+An unofficial bitcointalk browser extension (for Google Chrome).
 This project is not related with bitcointalk.org administration.